birdLark/birdLark.github.io/community/contribution_guide/contribute.md

 ## Contributing by helping other users

-A great way to contribute to LarkMidTable is to help answer user questions on the `dev@birdLark.github.io` mailing list or on StackOverflow.
-There are always many new LarkMidTable users; taking a few minutes to help answer a question is a very valuable community service.
+A great way to contribute to birdlarkis to help answer user questions on the `dev@birdLark.github.io` mailing list or on StackOverflow.
+There are always many new birdlarkusers; taking a few minutes to help answer a question is a very valuable community service.

 Contributors should subscribe to this list and follow it in order to keep up to date on what's